 Read the full review: Bose SoundSport Free

-JBL is a heavy hitter when it comes to wireless sports earbuds, and given the AirPods can be hit and miss for exercise, you might want to consider the Reflect Flows as an alternative option.
+JBL is a heavy hitter when it comes to true wireless sports earbuds, and given the AirPods can be hit and miss for exercise, you might want to consider the Reflect Flows as an alternative option.

 These true wireless buds are very good indeed, especially if you want a bass-heavy sound for the gym without resorting to cans.
 (Because let's be honest, you have to be pretty ripped to pull off cans in the gym.)

 But there's more to the sound than just bass.
 Even complex songs retain a sense of distance between instruments so proceedings never become too muddied.
 It's an impressive showing, especially for a sporty pair.

 The 10-hour battery life (or 30 with the case) means you've no excuse to finish that 5k run or even a marathon for that matter.
 In fact, with the carry case in your pocket, you'd have enough juice to complete an Ironman, providing you're up to it.

 Whether you're a weekend warrior or hardcore fitness fanatic, the Reflect Flows will see you through your routine.